jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant that connects to your Google Calendar to help you create, read and delete events, answer your questions via web search, and hold natural conversations with persistent memory.
+A conversational AI assistant that connects to your Google Calendar to help you create, read, update and delete events, answer your questions via web search, and hold natural conversations with persistent memory.

 ---